Leap of Hope – Chance at an Austen Kind of Life

 At the Crossroads Center, they’re in the business of handing out second chances.
 And their newest client is Hope O’Neil – college student and Jane Austen devotee, who has always believed she’d be more at home in the past, wearing corsets and courted by men in cravats.
 But can a modern girl really fit into a world with no electricity, cell phones, or indoor plumbing?
 Hope is about to find out when her wish for an Austen kind of life is unexpectedly granted.
 Although she envisions her second chance will be like something straight out of Pride and Prejudice – complete with her own Mr. Darcy and a romantic happy ending – she gets more than she bargained for in this delightful romp through Regency England… a lot more.

-Leap of Hope is currently available in Kindle and paperback.
+Leap of Hope is available in Kindle, Kindle Unlimited, Audio, and Paperback.

 Hope O’Neil – recent orphan, college student, and Jane Austen devotee – awoke completely uninjured but mystified to find herself in unfamiliar surroundings.